 - Protect your lips with a lip balm with SPF.

-- Trimming your nails short and covering them with a nail paint or oil can protect them from getting colored with stubborn Holi colors later.
+- Trimming your nails short and covering them with nail paint or oil can protect them from getting coloured with stubborn Holi colours later.

-- Prefer to wear dark colored full sleeved cotton clothes.
+- Prefer to wear dark coloured full sleeved cotton clothes.
 Avoid synthetics as they would be sticky after you get wet.

 - Drink plenty of water & fresh fruit juices to keep yourself hydrated.